-Earlier this week, my wife noted that she’s never heard my dad say anything bad about another person–and she’s known him for over 22 years.
+Earlier this week, your mother noted that she’s never heard your grandfather (my dad) say anything bad about another person–and she’s known him for over 22 years.
 I’ve known him twice that long, and I barely remember him getting mad at anyone, much less saying anything nasty.

 But that doesn’t mean he doesn’t have strong ideas and a deep sense of right and wrong, or that he doesn’t play to win.
 On the contrary, dad is well read, a man of profound faith, and still plays golf and softball competitively at almost 81.